Order of Visit: High Point #49

 WHAT’S IN A NAME?

-Sitting at the northern end of the White-Inyo mountain range, Boundary Peak gets its descriptive name from its proximity to the California-Nevada border.
+Sitting at the northern end of the White Mountain range, Boundary Peak gets its descriptive name from its proximity to the California-Nevada border.

 Nevada’s highest summit is just 1,500 feet inside the state’s boundary, while its 300-foot taller neighbor, Montgomery Peak, rests above it on the same ridge just over the California side of the border.

-One might assume this origin of this peak’s descriptive name is rather simple, but Nevada’s history with its state borders is anything but straightforward.
-In fact, conflicts between the Silver State and the Golden State over their shared boundary lasted for more than a 130 years.
+One might assume the origin of this peak’s descriptive name is rather simple, but Nevada’s history with its state borders is anything but straightforward.
+Conflicts between the Silver State and the Golden State over their shared boundary lasted for more than 130 years.

 The border dispute initially began when California achieved statehood in 1850.
 California’s western border was easy to establish.
-It directly followed the coastline of the Pacific Ocean.
-Meanwhile, it’s eastern border is an anomaly in American geography.
-Rather than creating a “square” state like many of its contemporaries in the West, California became a long and narrow state taking up roughly two-thirds of the western US coastline.
+It followed the coastline of the Pacific Ocean.
+Meanwhile, its eastern border became an anomaly in American geography.
+Rather than creating a “square” state like many of its contemporaries in the West, California became a long and narrow state, spanning roughly two-thirds of the Pacific coastline.

-To create this effect, the upper portion the state’s eastern border was drawn as a straight line along the 120th degree of longitude – right through the middle of Lake Tahoe and continuing north up to the Oregon Territory.
-These created a baseline width for the state, and then the remainder of the eastern border was drawn to oblique angle down to the Colorado River that mimicked the general curve to the Pacific coastline.
+Lawmakers drew one straight line along the 120th degree of longitude – right through the middle of Lake Tahoe and continuing north up to the Oregon Territory.
+This created a 200-mile baseline width for California.
+Then, the remainder of the eastern border was drawn to an oblique angle down to the Colorado River to mimic the general curve to the Pacific coastline.

-As a result, the line between California and Nevada is often referred to as Nevada’s “floating” western boundary.
-As one might expect, this new invisible border on the map made little sense to the settlers in nearby Reno, who felt the distinct crest of the Sierra Nevada Mountains was a far more logical and easy-to-distinguish border.
+Geographers often refer to this boundary between California and Nevada as Nevada’s “floating” western boundary.
+Predictably, this new invisible border on the map made little sense to the settlers in nearby Reno, who felt the distinct crest of the Sierra Nevada Mountains was a far more logical and easy-to-distinguish border.

-Making matters more confusing, no one seemed to be able to accurately survey and mark the border either.
+Making matters more confusing, nobody seemed capable of accurately surveying or marking this border.
 Between 1855 and 1900, six separate surveys attempted to locate the 120th-degree meridian – with differing results shifting the California-Nevada border back and forth by as much as three miles.
 Congress eventually accepted the line surveyed by Alexey Von Schmidt in 1872.

-With that aspect of the boundary settled, sights shifted to the 400-mile long oblique border running from Lake Tahoe down to the Colorado River — even though the river itself would naturally shift over time and lead to even more interstate squabbles.
+With this one aspect of the boundary settled, lawmakers shifted their sights to the 400-mile oblique border running from Lake Tahoe down to the Colorado River — even though the river would naturally shift over time — leading to even more interstate squabbles.

 Residents living along this “floating” boundary had to resort to creative solutions.
 For example, just 35 miles north of where Nevada’s state high point sits, the frontier town of Aurora simultaneously served as the seat for two different counties – one situated in California and the other in Nevada!

-After years of misgivings over the accuracy of the the Von Schmidt line, Congress eventually appropriated funds in 1892 for a new survey of the oblique border between the two states where Boundary Peak sits.
-Both states eventually adopted the new survey conducted by the U.S. Coast and Geodetic Survey.
+In 1892, after decades of misgivings over the accuracy of the Von Schmidt line, Congress appropriated funds for a new survey of the oblique border between California and Nevada.
+Both states eventually adopted the new survey conducted by the U.S. Coast and Geodetic Survey (USCGS).

 Yet, even a Congressionally-funded and approved survey didn’t end the matter between the two states.
-California brought a suit against Nevada in Federal Court in 1977 to decide the fate of 11,000 disputed acres and “definitively” quiet any doubts to the geographic accuracy of their shared boundary.
+California brought a suit against Nevada in Federal Court in 1977 to decide the fate of 11,000 “disputed” acres and to quiet any doubts about the geographic accuracy of their shared boundary.

 The U.S. Supreme Court resolved the issue once and for all in 1980, deciding that the Von Schmidt line (north of Lake Tahoe) and the USCGS survey line (on the states’ oblique border) were the official recognized boundaries between the two parties.
-And so, Boundary Peak’s name serves to remind us that even seemingly simple things can be quite complex.
+And so, Boundary Peak’s name reminds us that even seemingly simple things can be quite complex.

 TRIP SUMMARY

 I wasn’t too broken up about missing out.
-After all, the Highpointers Club was supposed to hold their 2021 convention in Bishop, California (just 50 miles south of Boundary Peak).
-Postponing my summit bid until then would give me the opportunity to climb it with some fellow highpointers.
+After all, the Highpointers Club was supposed to hold its 2021 convention in Bishop, California (just 50 miles south of Boundary Peak).
+Postponing my summit bid until then would allow me to climb it with some fellow highpointers.
 Or so I thought…

 Unfortunately, 2021 was also a bust.
-The Highpointers Club convention was cancelled.
-Then wildfires across California and Nevada in the late summer made the air quality just too abysmal for me to consider a solo hike.
+The Highpointers Club’s convention was canceled.
+Then, wildfires across California and Nevada in the late summer made the air quality just too abysmal for me to consider a solo hike.
 I had to detour to the Rockies and climb Colorado’s Mt.
 Elbert instead.

-My plans to visiting Boundary Peak in 2022 also turned an epic fail (for the third time, if you’re counting…).
-I had a narrow window over Labor Day weekend to visit this state high point, but then I contracted Covid in mid-August 2022.
-I just wasn’t feeling physically up to aggressively pushing my lungs on a 13,000-foot peak in the wake of my recovery.
+My plan to climb Boundary Peak in 2022 also turned into an epic fail (for the third time, if you’re counting…).
+I had a narrow window over Labor Day weekend to visit this state high point, but then I contracted COVID-19 in mid-August 2022.
+So, I just wasn’t feeling physically up to aggressively pushing my lungs on a 13,000-foot peak in the wake of my recovery.

 It was becoming abundantly clear, I just didn’t seem to have any luck with getting to Nevada to tick this high point off my list.